 - The References should be given at the end of the manuscript and should contain only those cited in the text of the manuscript.
 These should be given in an alphabetical order of the first author’s surname, and should follow the APA style.

 - The Notes (Footnotes) should be avoided.
-If necessary, it should be indicated by serial number in the text (1, 2…) as also at the end of the research paper, on a separate sheet, just before the references.
-Notes should not be mixed with references.
+If they are considered necessary, they should be indicated by serial number in the text (1, 2…) as also at the end of the research paper, on a separate sheet, just before the references.
+The notes should not be mixed with the references.

 - Please check your manuscript for clarity, grammar, spellings, punctuation, and consistency of references to minimise the editorial changes.

-- The contribution should be sent as an e-mail attachment, addressed to: with a copy to firstname.lastname@example.org .
-The contributions received for publication shall be referred to two experts on the subject, for review and evaluation, after a preliminary review in the editorial office.
+- The contribution may be sent as an e-mail attachment, addressed to: email@example.com.
+The contributions received for publication shall be referred to two experts on the subject, for review and evaluation, after a preliminary review in the Editorial Office.

 - The final decision on the acceptance or otherwise of the paper rests with the Editor/Editorial Board, and depends entirely on the standard and relevance of the paper.